pc2/woolcano-ise/README.txt

 =========================

 In the top of the repo (woolcano-ise/) type the following:
-( mkdir build && cd build && cmake ../ise && make -j2 test_ise)
+( mkdir build && cd build && cmake .. && make -j2 test_ise)

 This will build up the code under seperate dir (build/), next it will compile the ISE pass, than it will compile and profile the benchmarking applications, finally it will run the ISE pass on top of each application.

+Use command: make -j2 test_ise_stats to obtain detailed stats about each step.
+Use command: make test_ise_bench to benchmark ISE algos

+For more informations about running the code have a look at: docs/notes/running.txt

 Doxygen documentation
 =========================